danprince/bashsaurus/README.md

 unproblematic
 ```

 Rather than presenting you with a full list of words, the script gives you a new synonym for a given word each time you run it.
 This continues until all the available synonyms have been depleted, at which point the list cycles again.
+It is designed to be used with a text editor plugin, which would allow you to cycle over synonyms for the word the cursor is currently above.

-The script is designed to be used with a text editor plugin, which would allow you to cycle over synonyms for the word the cursor is currently above.
+The synonyms are scraped from [http://www.thesaurus.com/](http://www.thesaurus.com/).

 ## Install
 ```bash